One of the first questions that aspiring Korean speakers ask is, “Is Korean easy to learn?”

 Structured learning through private lessons with an experienced tutor can provide the extra push you need to truly fast track your learning.
 Not only will you have someone to guide you through tricky concepts like grammar rules, but you’ll also have someone to hold you accountable to reaching your goals.

 A good Korean tutor will be able to cater to your learning style and develop a personalized lesson plan for you.
 Whether your language goals are work-related or personal, learning from a qualified Korean teacher provides the one-on-one guidance you need to learn Korean faster.
-Interested in working with a Korean tutor near you, or online?
+Interested in working with a Korean tutor?
 Find a Korean teacher here.
+We offer both online and in-person lessons to help make learning Korean as convenient and flexible as possible for you.

-There’s no doubt that the best way to improve your language skills is to get as much speaking time as possible.
-Find a Korean language group near you on sites like Meetup.
+Is Korean hard to learn?
+Not with a partner!
+You can find a Korean language group near you on sites like Meetup.
 If you don’t have any Korean communities nearby, you can also try finding language partners online through forums or groups on Facebook.

 You can also chat with language partners using KakaoTalk, the most widely used chatting app in Korea.
 Chances are, if your new language buddies are Korean, they already have the app installed on their phone!
 By practicing with native Korean speakers, you’ll be introduced to local slang, idioms, and be able to improve your accent.